The old church interior.

 Prior to 1964 St. Helena was a mission of the Verona Fathers from Toccoa GA.
 In May of 1964 the Glenmary Missions established St. Mark parish in Clarkesville GA and took on St Helena as a second church, both of which were subsequently turned over to the Archdiocese of Atlanta in June of 1992.

-A number of dedicated priests have served St. Helena over the years, including Father Luis Zarama, now Auxilliary Bishop of the Archdiocese of Atlanta, as well as several deacons.
+A number of dedicated priests have served St. Helena over the years, including Father Luis Zarama, once Auxilliary Bishop of the Archdiocese of Atlanta and now Bishop of the Raleigh NC Diocese, as well as several deacons.
 The parish continued to grow with an influx of Catholics who came from all parts of the country to beautiful Rabun County.

 In the year 2000 celebration of the Mass in Spanish was begun to serve a Hispanic community but it was also determined that the number of parishioners at St. Helena could not be properly served in the facilities then available.
 A decision was made to build a new church; a building campaign was initiated and successfully concluded by parishioners.
 The new church was built and dedicated in August, 2009.
 Archbishop Wilton Gregory was celebrant at the dedication and assisted by con-celebrants Bishop Luis Zarama and Father Joseph Nicolo, pastor of St. Helena in Blue Belle PA, among several others.
 (Please view the slide show for details of the church construction.)